 South Greenland - Day 22 : Missed the boat

 Half an hour later the boat arrived, fortunately at the right stop.
 The French people I had met yesterday had also arrived and where waiting for a different boat.
 I clearly wasn't the only one confused.
-The girl I had seen in her tent yesterday was also here, together with her boyfriend.
-The ride back was again beautiful and in Narsarsuaq I again was offered a 1 minute long car ride back to the tourist office.
+The girl I had seen in her tent yesterday was also there, together with her boyfriend.
+The ride back was again beautiful and in Narsarsuaq I again was offered a 1 minute car ride back to the tourist office.

 The same lady was still working there and she wanted to know everything about my trip.
 It felt really nice to talk about it with someone who had experience hiking in the area and who was genuinely interested.
 After picking up my packraft I headed back to the hostel.
 Inside where a bunch of people who had been kayaking for several days.
 I spoke with an American lady who said she had seen seals and had stopped on a small Island where they discovered an Inuit grave with the skeleton exposed.
 When I said I had visited Igaliku and explained where I had camped last night they said they had seen my tent.

 Back in Narsarsuaq I bought way too much food, showered, and washed my clothes.
 I also bought beer, but didn't like it much.
 I had a hard time staying awake.
 I spend the rest of the day reading Inferno by Dan Brown which someone had left behind.
 The falcon scientists were not back yet, but they would probably arrive soon.
 The following day I would start the last of my hikes in the area.